-At Haverford, we accept the Common Application, Questbridge Application, or the Coalition Application in addition to a brief supplement.
+At Haverford, we accept the Common Application, Questbridge Application, or the Apply Coalition with Scoir in addition to a brief supplement.
 There is no preferred application.
 All application types are given equal consideration.
+Students should select the application type that is most convenient for their own process.

 Methods of Applying